-You probably wonder what options do you have in your senior years?
+You probably wonder what options you have in your senior years.
 Is term life insurance right?
 Is whole life insurance better?
 Will you get approved for either policy?

 We know it’s confusing, but we’re here to help you understand your life insurance for the elderly over 70.

 Term life insurance is suitable for a specific amount of time.
 Term life insurance provides a death benefit for your beneficiaries, such as your spouse or children.
-Waiting to buy term life insurance until you are older than 70 is a pricey decision, but it’s better than nothing.
+Waiting to buy term life insurance until you are over 70 is a pricey decision, but it’s better than nothing.

 For example, $100,000 of coverage for a healthy 70-year old male costs around $90 per month for a 10-year term.
 If you’re lucky enough to find a 20-year policy, your premiums increase to $125 per month.
 These rates are about half of the cost of whole life insurance rates, but they expire at the end of your term.